Fudge brownies so soft, so gooey – soo good that you won’t be able to have only one piece. And you’ll definitely stir up more than one batch as well!

-I added some chocolate dipped pretzels into the batter for a little sweet & salty flavor experience.
-Toasted nuts or chocolate chips (or just plain) work really well too though.
+I added some chocolate-dipped pretzels into the batter for a little sweet & salty flavor experience.
+Toasted nuts or chocolate chips (or just plain) work really well, too.

 I believe the difference between this and other brownie recipes is the use of unsweetened chocolate.
 Don’t get me wrong, these brownies are definitely sweet but it is just the right level of sweetness.

 Even my chocolate-disliking mother-in-law who usually passes up any brownies or chocolate cake loves these.
 Now that really speaks volumes!

 Aside from tasting amazing, these brownies are also super easy to make.
 If you use a big bowl or pan to melt the chocolate and butter in, this could totally be a one-bowl-no-mixer recipe.
 Just a wooden spoon suffices to stir up this deliciousness.

 Brownies so good and gooey that you will have more than one piece and definitely will stir up more than one batch!

 - 2 1/2 teaspoons real vanilla

 - 1 tablespoon instant espresso powder/coffee granules optional

 - lightly toasted nuts or chocolate chips optional